cran/groupdata2/README.md

 Uses step\_size to divide up the data.
 Group size increases with 1 step for every group, until there is no more data.

 E.g. group sizes: 5, 10, 15, 20, 7

+### Specify start at

+##### Method: primes

+Creates groups with sizes corresponding to prime numbers.
+Starts at n (prime number).
+Increases to the the next prime number until there is no more data.

+E.g. group sizes: 5, 7, 11, 13, 17, 4

 Examples
 --------